 Let’s find a nice place to stay in Palermo:

-One of the best luxury hotels in the area.
+One of the best luxury and all-inclusive hotels in the area.
 The beautiful hotel is located at the heart of Palermo around upscale shops and restaurants.
 Grand Wagner Hotel features a nice bar, fitness center, and private parking.
 The hotel rooms have amazing interior designs that featured in the famous Italian film ‘The Leopard’.

 Other accommodation options in Palermo